chaudhary1337/chaudhary1337.github.io/TryHackMe/Teamfinal.md

 Requests/sec.: 25.71704
 ```

+The results look nice.
 Okay.
 One by one.

 - `-c` flag is for colorful output
 - `--hw` stands for `hide words`, probably.
 It was showing a ton of rows with `977`, so I hardcoded :D
 - `-w` wordlist.
-If you are in kali, you already have it saved.
+If you are in kali, you already have it in `/usr/share/wfuzz/wordlist/general/common.txt`.
 - `-u` url
 - `-H` host name. `FUZZ` gets replaced by the `Payload`.
 - `--hc` hides responses having `400` error.